 A particularly interesting use of reed beds , from the ecological point of view, is in conjunction with composting toilets .
 If the human waste is broken down in a composting toilet then the reed bed only has to handle the grey waste water such as the water from baths sinks showers etc. so the design can be simpler.
 With this configuration, all the waste products can be considered as nutrients and fertilizers which get returned to the local land rather than being dumped into rivers after they have gone through the local sewage plant.
 Although sewage treatment plants have been greatly improved over the last decade or so (with the consequent improvement of river water quality) there is still a considerable degree of contamination , especially when localised flooding occurs.

-The Building Regulations, part P now stipulates that with new houses, calculations are provided to the BCBBuilding Control Body- either the local authority building inspectors or an approved inspector. (see Building Regulations) showing how much water the houses is expected to use and it gives limits for various house types.
+The Building Regulations, part P now stipulates that with new houses, calculations are provided to the BCBBuilding Control Body- either the local authority building inspectors or an approved inspector. (see Building Regulations) showing how much water the house is expected to use and it gives limits for various house types.
 The calculator is here

 There are various initiatives afoot to implement further water saving standards :